Fleet Town F.C.: History

 The club was established in 1890 under the name Fleet Football Club.
 With two Saturday teams, they played in both the Aldershot Senior League and the Basingstoke & District League.
+A young Clement Attlee, future Prime Minister of the United Kingdom, played for the club at one point during these early years.
 In 1961 the club joined Division Three of the Hampshire League.
 Although they won the division in their first season in the league, earning promotion to Division Two, the following season saw them relegated back to Division Three.
 In 1963 the club adopted its current name, and a third-place finish in 1963–64 saw the club promoted back to Division Two at the first attempt.